 There Are Four Types of Driver Distraction

 Distracted driving is any activity an operator of a motor vehicle is engaged in that both distracts them from their primary task of driving and increases their risk of an accident.
-Said another way, distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
+In other words, distracted driving is any activity diverting a person’s attention away from the primary task of driving.
 There are four types of driver distraction:

 - Visual – looking at something other than the road